open-resources/problem_bank_scripts/tests/test_question_templates/question_expected_outputs/public/q02_number-input/q02_number-input.md

 Please enter in a numeric value in {{ params_vars_units }}.

-### pl-submission-panel

-{{ feedback.part1_ans }}

-Everything here will get inserted directly into the pl-submission-panel element at the end of the `question.html`.
-Please remove this section if it is not application for this question.

-### pl-answer-panel

-Everything here will get inserted directly into an pl-answer-panel element at the end of the `question.html`.
-Please remove this section if it is not application for this question.

 ## Part 2

 How far does {{ params_vars_name }} travel in {{ params_t }} seconds, assuming they continue at the same velocity?